-The Passage runs London’s largest voluntary sector resource centre for homeless and vulnerable people: each day we help up to 200 men and women.
+The Passage runs the largest voluntary sector resource centre for homeless and vulnerable people in the UK: each day we help up to 150 men and women.

 Our eight-strong team of Outreach Workers makes contact, often late at night or early in the morning, with those sleeping rough in Victoria as they are bedding down or getting up each day.

 Our 40-bed hostel, Passage House, was officially opened on 1 March 2000.
 In the financial year 2015-2016, 67 rough sleepers moved off the streets and into Passage House.

 Our 16 self-contained studio flats in Montfort House have staff support on site and specialise in helping very long term rough sleepers.